 You can view images from the meeting on the B.A.G. blog.

 At our December meeting, we will host an ornament exchange where members and friends are invited to swap handmade baubles.
 Bring one, take one!

 Here’s how it works:

-- Bring to the meeting, wrapped or unwrapped
+- Bring to the meeting, wrapped in some manner.

 That’s it!
 The only rule is that the ornaments must be handmade.